sjmack/HLAtools/README.md

 - relRisk() calculates relative risk (RR) values, confidence interval (CI) values and p-values for non-case-control genotype data.
 For these analyses, two subject categories are required, but should not be affected/patient and unaffected/control categories; instead, the categories may be, e.g., either of two disease states, where one disease state is coded as 0 and the other is coded as 1 in the second column of the dataset.

-- BDstrat() stratifies BIGDAWG-formatted case-control datasets for an individual allele at a locus, generating two BIGDAWG-formatted datasets; one for the case and control subjects that have that allele, and one for the case and control subjects that do not.
+- BDstrat() stratifies BIGDAWG-formatted case-control datasets for individual alleles or multiple alleles at multiple loci, and generates two BIGDAWG-formatted datasets; one for the case and control subjects that have those alleles, and one for the case and control subjects that do not.